 A mask comes in either a clear mask or a black mask for you to choose from.
 If you wear a black mask it helps you to concentrate and focus on what is in front of you.
 But if you wear a clear or frosted mask it allows more light in.
 After several dives, you would know whether the clear mask or the black mask is most suitable for you.

 How Tight Be Strapped In Your Face?

 If you strapped too tightly to your face, it may cause nosebleeds and may cut off blood circulation which is not a pretty sight.
-In addition, it may cause headache and creases in your face.
-That’s not the way it should be, your mask should just sit lightly on your face, barely snug at your face and it should able to touch the skin of your face all around and that’s the results of the inner seal. cressi big eyes & supernova dry, clear/clear Shop at Walmart
+In addition, it may cause headaches and creases in your face.
+That’s not the way it should be, your mask should just sit lightly on your face, barely snug at your face and it should able to touch the skin of your face all around and that’s the result of the inner seal. cressi big eyes & supernova dry, clear/clear Shop at Walmart

 Any good quality scuba mask has an outer rim seal and an inner lip seal.
 If you don’t have both the outer seal and the inner seal in your mask, your mask does not fit your face.
 If you choose a mask too narrow for your face, it will cause a gap in between your eyebrow, it will not make a good seal and water may trickle down.

 You must have enough lip space when you fit your mask so that there is space for the regulator and that it will not create a gap under it.
 Therefore a good soft silicone mask will make a good inner and outer seal and if both touch your skin you have a well-fitting mask.

 Everybody’s face is of different shape and one mask doesn’t fit all.
 It makes a lot of difference in how you see underwater.